Israel Innovation Authority

 Grant in 2020

-Baseline Vision specializes in providing a scalable real-time game analytics solution tailored for the net-sports market, with an initial focus on tennis.
-The company's platform leverages a portable smart-camera device to deliver a range of digital products, including line-calling, performance tracking, on-court gamification, and video feedback.
-This innovative approach enables tennis players and coaches to analyze past training sessions, monitor their progress, connect with other players, and share their experiences on social media, enhancing their overall training and competitive experience.
+Baseline Vision is a developer of a cloud-based game analytics platform tailored for the net-sports market, with a primary focus on tennis.
+The company offers a scalable solution that utilizes a single portable smart-camera device to deliver real-time game analysis.
+This innovative technology unlocks a range of digital products, including line-calling, performance tracking, on-court gamification, and video feedback.
+Through its platform, Baseline Vision enables tennis players and coaches to review past training sessions, monitor their progress, connect with other players, and share content on social media.
+The integration of these features enhances the training experience and fosters a community among users.

 DiA Imaging Analysis